GeotrekCE/Geotrek-rando-v3/docs/customization.md

 # Customization

-You can override default settings, colors, CSS, HTML and translations in `customization` folder.
+You can override default settings, colors, CSS, HTML and translations in your own `customization` folder.

 ## Settings

 Default configuration are defined in files from https://github.com/GeotrekCE/Geotrek-rando-v3/tree/main/frontend/config folder.
-You can override all settings default values in files from `customization/config/` folder.
+You can override all settings default values in files from your own `customization/config/` folder.

+Examples of customizations are available in https://github.com/GeotrekCE/Geotrek-rando-v3/tree/main/frontend/customization/config folder.

+In json files, you can just override the primary keys you need.
+You have to override primary keys globally.

-- `global.json` to define :
+- `global.json` (example in https://github.com/GeotrekCE/Geotrek-rando-v3/blob/main/frontend/customization/config/global.json) to define :

   - `searchResultsPageSize`, `mapResultsPageSize`: used to limit the sizes of results per page when fetching API
   - `portalIds`: eventual portal filters (list of ids).